[Coronavirus] Half of refugees at German camp test Covid-19 positive

 Nearly half of the roughly 600 people at a refugee camp in Germany have tested positive for Covid-19, but are being forced to share facilities with everyone else.

-EUobserver was first alerted when an anonymous resident painted a bleak picture inside Ellwangen camp in Baden-Wurtenburg, a state in southern Germany.
+EUobserver was first alerted when an anonymous resident painted a bleak picture inside Ellwangen camp in Baden-Wurttemberg, a state in southern Germany.

 Join EUobserver today